Snowflake-Labs/sfquickstarts/site/sfguides/src/automated_machine_learning_with_snowflake_and_datarobot/automl_with_snowflake_and_datarobot.md

 Early when we created our warehouse, we gave it some additional parameters to consider. `AUTO_SUSPEND = 60` tells the warehouse that after a query has finished running, stay alive for exactly 1 more minute in case new queries are going to come and take advantage Snowflake's data caching abilities.
 60 seconds is the MIN and can be adjusted upwards. `AUTO_RESUME = TRUE` tells the warehouse to turn back on once the user begins submitting queries to the warehouse.
 And lastly, `INITIALLY_SUSPENDED = TRUE` tells the warehouse to initially not turn on when the warehouse is completed.
 What these parameters enable is a true pay for what you consume billing pattern.
 With that, we can be assured that even if we walk away from the computer, we have peace of mind we aren't accruing idle compute costs.

 Now we can run a COPY command to load the data into the `CUSTOMER_DATA` table we created earlier.
-Go ahead and execute the next set of statements in the worksheet to load the staged data into the table.
+Go ahead and execute the next set of statements in the worksheet to load the staged data into the table:

 ```sql
 COPY INTO train_data FROM @sf_dr_stage/Churn_Telecomms_training.csv